doug-wade/docs/_docs_bitbucket/2_configure_bitbucket_pipelines.md

 Use the `bitbucket-pipelines.yml` from [the snyk-pipelines repository](https://bitbucket.org/johannakoll/snyk-pipelines).

-If you want to adapt an existing `bitbucket-pipelines.yml` file, you should add the following line to `pipelines -> default -> step -> script`, just before the line `- npm test`:
+If you want to adapt an existing `bitbucket-pipelines.yml` file, you should add the following line just before the `npm test` step:

 ```yaml
 - snyk protect